If you can’t find what you want, have it made.

 - Know what you want and stand by it, but be open to expert advice

-W.W Chan is one of Hong Kong’s most established tailors, specialising in bespoke menswear but featuring ladies fashion sections (Irene Fashions), which was started more than 50 years ago.
-W.W Chan is a member of the Shangahainese tailoring heritage – a Red Gang lineage that prides itself on expert craftsmanship and skills that result in the highest quality individual pieces.
+W.W Chan is one of Hong Kong’s most established tailors, specialising in bespoke menswear but featuring a ladies fashion section (Irene Fashions) which was started over 50 years ago.
+W.W Chan is a member of the Shanghainese tailoring heritage – a Red Gang lineage that prides itself on expert craftsmanship and skills that result in the highest quality individual pieces.
 The focus here is high end, but low volume.

-Bring in images you have come across online or in magazines, sketches of what you want or even items you want copied – W.W.
+Bring in images you have come across online or in magazines, sketches of what you want or even items you want copying – W.W.
 Chan & Sons has enormous knowledge and can assist you in altering what you want to best suit what you have.
-You may also provide your own fabrics if you have something specific you want, but there is a vast range from pure silk to wool and cashmere, from some of the biggest mills internationally.
-It hand-stitches up to 75% of each garment on site and can produce almost anything you need (from blouses to evening dresses), but it specializes in woven fabrics.
+You may also provide your own fabrics if you have something specific that you want, but there is a vast range of fabrics from pure silk to wool and cashmere, from some of the biggest mills internationally.
+Tailors hand-stitch up to 75% of each garment on site and can produce almost anything you need (from blouses to evening dresses), but specialise in woven fabrics.

 With suits starting at $12,000, W.W.
 Chan & Sons is certainly an investment in your sartorial decisions, but the commitment to detail and personalised preferences, as well as the age-old accuracy and handiwork, is what makes this experience worth the money.
 It also has a delivery service.

 Opening times: Monday to Saturday, 10am to 7pm